Electricity sector in the Dominican Republic: Hydroelectricity

 As it has been mentioned, Egehid's expansion plan contemplates the addition of 762MW of hydroelectricity capacity in the period 2006-2012.
 According to CDEEE, the first of the new series of dams and hydropower plants - Pinalito - is a "model of environmental management", with only 12 families resettled and extensive reforestation.

 Wind

 A 2001 study estimated that the Dominican Republic had a wind generation potential of 68,300GWh per year, equivalent to more than six times its current power production.

 Solar

 In March 2016, the 33.4 MW Monte Plata solar plant came online.
 The farm consists of 132,000 photovoltaic panels.
 It was built by Soventix Caribbean (www.soventix.energy), and there will be a proposed second phase consisting of 270,000 photovoltaic panels that would double the size of the plant to 69 MW.

 In August 2018, the 57.98 MW solar park Montecristi Solar started its energy injection to the grid, and became the largest solar farm in the Caribbean with 214,000 photovoltaic panels.
-A second phase is planned to double the capacity to 116 MW and becoming the largest photovoltaic power plant in the Caribbean and Central America.
+A second phase is planned to double the capacity to 116 MW.

+In 2021, Girasol Solar Park was inaugurated and its currently the largest photovoltaic plant in the country and the Caribbean.
+It has a total installed capacity of 120 megawatts, which is estimated to produce 240,000 MWh per year.

+Built on an area of 220 hectares, composed of 268,200 panels with solar position followers or “trackers” that rotate 104 degrees for twelve hours a day depending on the solar movement to guarantee greater use of irradiation, which translates into an increase in the effective capacity of the project.
+With an investment of approximately US$100 million, the park, located in the Yaguate municipality, San Cristóbal province, increased the national photovoltaic capacity by 50%.

+In addition, the Girasol Solar Park will annually avoid the emission into the atmosphere of 150,000 tons of carbon dioxide (CO2) and the import of 400,000 barrels of oil, contributing to mitigating the effects of climate change and representing savings in foreign currency, respectively.